csev/pg4e-docker/README.md

     cd ../pg4e-docker
     bash ami/prepare.sh docker

-Then do the configuration and startup:
+At this point if you are in an ECS and want to snapshot an AMI for an autoscaling group or something - do it now.
+The rest is configuration and startup:

     cp ami-env-dist.sh  ami-env.sh

+Edit the config...

+    source ami-env.sh
     bash /usr/local/bin/tsugi-pg4e-startup.sh return

-The `pg4e-startup` script will run all the tsugi scripts in the right order.
+The `pg4e-startup` script will run all the Tsugi scripts in the right order.

+The navigate to http://localhost:8080/ or http://12.34.56.78/ depending on your server.

+If you are goging to code - here is the git config:

+    git config user.name "Charles R. Severance"
+    git config user.email "csev@umich.edu"